Data Theft: What Is It? How Can I Protect Myself?

 Conclusion

 Anyone can fall victim to data theft, even those who don't use the Internet.
-Cybercriminals have grown more aggressive and creative in targeting their prey, and as such, there's no 100% fool-proof solution to ward them off.
-With that said, there is quite a bit that the average person can do to reduce the likelihood of being targeted.
-Should you have already become a victim, reacting quickly is the best course of action to reduce any potential fallout.
+Cybercriminals have grown more aggressive and creative in targeting their prey, and there's no 100% foolproof solution to ward them off.
+With that said, there is quite a bit that you can do to reduce the likelihood of being targeted.
+Should you have already become a victim, reacting quickly is the best course of action.

-On EXPERTE.com you'll find plenty of reviews for programs that can help you to more securely use the Internet, such as VPNs, password managers, and anti-virus software.
-All the same, software and tools are just half of the equation: The best defense against data theft is a healthy dose of common sense.
-In that spirit, refrain from opening suspicious emails or links to websites, and by all means, don't use easy passwords or re-use the same password for each account you have.
+EXPERTE.com features plenty of reviews for programs that can help you to use the Internet more securely, such as VPNs, password managers, and antivirus software.
+Still, the best defense against data theft is a healthy dose of common sense: Don't open suspicious emails or click on links to websites, and never use passwords for more than one account.

 FAQs

-This depends on what sort of activity is occurring.
-If your bank account is being emptied, get in touch with your bank and request that they lock your account.
+This depends on what is happening: If your bank account is being emptied, call them and request that they lock your account.
 Should your email have been compromised, create a new account and link all of your digital services to it.
 If you don't know what to do, get in touch with the police and file a criminal report.
-After that, we recommend seeking the services of a professional, such as a lawyer specializing in cyber crime.
+After that, seek out a professional, like a lawyer specializing in cybercrime.

-Remain as vigilant as possible and pay attention to any suspicious activity, such as unusual withdrawals or bills for goods or services that you never purchased or ordered.
-You can also make use of free tools like Have I Been Pwned? ⇱ to check whether your email address or other personal data has been compromised in a leak.
+Pay attention to any suspicious activity, such as unusual withdrawals or bills for goods or services that you never purchased or ordered.
+You can also make use of free tools like Have I Been Pwned? to check whether your email address or other personal data has been compromised in a leak.

-There are a number of measures you can take to better protect yourself.
-One of the easiest is to use strong passwords and a password manager.
-Anti-virus software and VPNs can also go far in helping to minimize exposure and limiting digital damage.
-The most important thing is to not open suspicious emails, click on hyperlinks within them, or visit dubious websites.
+One of the easiest steps you can take is to use strong passwords and a password manager.
+Antivirus software and VPNs also go far in helping to minimize exposure and limit digital damage.
+The most important thing is to not open suspicious emails, click on links within them, or visit dubious websites.

 Identity theft is when personal data is misused by a third party for criminal purposes.
-Most of the time, this is outright fraud, with the thief seeking to enrich themselves as quickly as possible.
-In other cases, the miscreant may harbor a vendetta against their target and desire to personally harm their reputation or standing.
+Most of the time, this is outright fraud, with the thief trying to enrich themselves as quickly as possible at the victim's expense.
+In other cases, the criminal may harbor a vendetta against their target and want to personally harm their reputation or standing.

-The Computer Fraud and Abuse Act (CFAA) ⇱, enacted by the US Congress in 1986, has been amended to cover most forms of digital fraud and identity theft discussed in this article.
-As an example, a first conviction for "Accessing a Computer and Obtaining Information" (18 U.S.C. § 1030 (a)(2)) carries a prison sentence of 1-5 years, while a second conviction is expanded to 10 years.
-Similarly, both "Accessing a Computer to Defraud & Obtain Value" (18 U.S.C. § 1030 (a)(4)) and "Extortion Involving Computers" (18 U.S.C. § 1030 (a)(7)) carry prison sentences of 5 and 10 years for their first and second convictions, respectively.
+Yes: the Computer Fraud and Abuse Act (CFAA) has been amended to cover most forms of digital fraud and identity theft discussed in this article.
+A first conviction carries a prison sentence of 1-5 years, while a second conviction is expanded to 10 years.